-Mediastinal pseudocyst is the extension of pancreatic pseudocyst into the the posterior mediastinum through oesophageal or aortic hiatus or rarely through foramen of Morgagni.
+A mediastinal pseudocyst is the extension of pancreatic pseudocyst into the posterior mediastinum through oesophageal or aortic hiatus or rarely through the foramen of Morgagni.
 It is a rare complication of acute or chronic pancreatitis.

-It is believed that during acute phase of pseudocyst formation the fluid may track along the path of least resistance to gain access into the posterior mediastinum through diaphragmatic foramen and hiatus.
-Later in the phase the outer wall gets organised to form a pseudocyst.
+It is believed that during the acute phase of pseudocyst formation the fluid may track along the path of least resistance to gain access into the posterior mediastinum through diaphragmatic foramen and hiatus.
+Later in the phase, the outer wall gets organised to form a pseudocyst.

-MRCP is as effective as ERCP to demonstrate the tract between the peri-pancreatic cyst and the mediastinal cyst.
+MRI-MRCP is as effective as ERCP to demonstrate the track between the peri-pancreatic cyst and the mediastinal cyst.

 The differential will depend on the clinical context but as broad differential for cystic mediastinal lesions consider - other cystic mediastinal lesions.

 - 1. Gupta R, Munoz JC, Garg P et-al. Mediastinal pancreatic pseudocyst-a case report and review of the literature.
 MedGenMed.
 2007;9 (2): 8.
 Free text at pubmed - Pubmed citation